 How Many and What kind of Scholarships Will be awarded and from Whom?

-Genisys Credit Union announces and is funding four one-time, $1,000 “Fran Anderson Making a Difference Scholarships”.
+Holiday Extravaganza announces four one-time, $1,000 “Fran Anderson Making a Difference Scholarships” sponsored by Genisys Credit Union.
 One of these scholarships will be awarded to a qualified high school student who resides in Auburn Hills; the second will be awarded to a qualified high school student who resides in Pontiac; the third will be awarded to a qualified high school student who resides in Waterford; and the fourth will be awarded to a qualified high school student who resides in White Lake.

 The late Fran Anderson, in whose memory the scholarships are named, was an inspirational woman who epitomized the phrase, “making a difference”.
 She was a superb teacher in the Pontiac School District and an extraordinary volunteer and advocate for numerous civic and community organizations, including the Holiday Extravaganza, on whose Board of Directors she served with distinction.